Policy Number: 811

 VI.
 Responsible Official and Key Offices to Contact Regarding the Policy and its Implementation

-Responsible Official: Executive Vice President for Finance and Administration
+Responsible Official: Vice President and General Counsel

 VII.
 Procedures and Forms